On quiver Grassmannians and orbit closures for gen-finite modules: Special (co)tilting

 In particular, $c(A)$ is projective, and $c(E)$ is the canonical tilting module for the cotilted algebra $B$, which is the unique $Be=c(A)$-special tilting module by Remark~\ref{end-specialtilt}. \end{itemize} \end{thm}

+For our applications, the most important consequence of Theorem~\ref{int-ext-calcs} is that, in either case, the fully faithful functor $c$ embeds $\add{E}$ into $\lmod{B}$ in such a way that there are no extensions between objects in the image (since $c(E)$ is either cotilting or tilting, and hence a rigid object).
 To prove this theorem, we will give a different description of the algebra $B$ in each part, as the endomorphism algebra of a bounded complex of $A$-modules in the homotopy category (cf.\ \cite[\S4.3]{PS1}).